eftomi/SheetDefinedFunctionsInExcel/README.md

 =ModuleOutput("Projectile", "Altitude", B8)
 ```

 In this way, when we will call the module to get the 'distance' as a result, it will return the estimated value from cell B7, where the formula for distance is entered.
+The 'altitude' will work in the same way.

 ![Projectile model](/images/projectile3.png)